anmalkov/imcopy/docs/readme.md

-# micopy docs
+# imcopy docs

 ## How to use

-There are two ways how to use micopy.
+There are two ways how to use imcopy.

 ### Simple option